Setup Using Docker Compose¶

 Step 2: Start the server¶

-Open a terminal, go to the directory in which you saved the config file and run this command to start the server:
+Open a terminal, go to the folder in which you saved the config file and run this command to start the server:

 docker-compose up -d

-Now open http://localhost:2342/ in a Web browser to see the user interface.
-The default password is "photoprism".
+Now open http://localhost:2342/ in a Web browser to see the user interface

-The port and other basic settings can be changed in
+The port and other basic settings may be changed in

-Remember to stop and re-create the container whenever configuration values changed:
+Remember to stop and re-create the container whenever configuration values have been changed:

 Step 3: Index your library¶

 Go to Library in our Web UI to start indexing or importing.
-Alternatively, you can run this command in a terminal to index all files in your originals folder:
+Alternatively, you may run this command in a terminal to index all files in your originals folder:

 docker-compose exec photoprism photoprism index

-Photos will become visible one after another.
-You can watch the indexer working in the terminal, or the logs tab in Library.
+Pictures will become visible one after another.
+You can watch the indexer working in the terminal, or the Logs tab in Library.

-You should now be able to see your photos.
-You can continue using your favorite tools like Photoshop or Lightroom
+You may continue using your favorite tools, like Photoshop or Lightroom,

-to edit images in the originals folder.
-Run
+to edit, add and delete files in the originals folder.